jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 `ldrd`/`strd` are not affected by 4 byte misalignment.

-store instruction consume its operand in EX3 stage, so the effective input latency is 0 cycles from EX1 and EX2
+store instruction consume its data operand in EX3 stage, so the effective input latency is 0 cycles from EX1 and EX2

 ## branching